Refrigerator death

 A refrigerator death is death by suffocation in a refrigerator or other air-tight appliance.
-Because, by design, such appliances are air-tight when closed, a person entrapped inside will have a low supply of oxygen.
-Until around 1985, refrigerators could only be opened from the outside, making accidental entrapment a possibility, particularly of children playing with discarded appliances; many such deaths have been recorded.
+Because, by design, such appliances are air-tight when closed, a person trapped inside will have a low supply of oxygen.
+Until around 1958, refrigerators could only be opened from the outside, making accidental entrapment a possibility, particularly of children playing with discarded appliances; many such deaths have been recorded.
 Modern designs have a magnetic closure that can be opened by pushing from the inside.

 History

 The original "refrigerator" was a household appliance that kept food cold using blocks of ice; now called the "icebox", these cabinets became popular in the 1800s and early 1900s.
 The first modern electrical refrigerator to see widespread use was the General Electric "Monitor-Top" refrigerator, introduced in 1927, and refrigerators became common in the United States in the 1930s.
 Regardless of the cooling technology, doors on the units were sealed shut using a mechanical latch.
 After World War II when production of refrigerators resumed, old refrigerators were often disposed of.
 By the mid-1950s, deaths were not uncommon for children in the United States.
 For example, statistics for the 18 months from January 1954 to June 1956 show that 54 children were known to have been trapped in household refrigerators, and that 39 of them died.
 As the issue rose in prominence, people were asked not to abandon refrigerators and to detach the doors of unused refrigerators.
 At least one state, Oklahoma, enacted legislation making the abandonment of a refrigerator with a latch, in a location where a child might find it, illegal.
 At least as early as 1954, alternative methods of securing air-tight closures had been suggested, such as in patent 2767011, filed by Francis P. Buckley et al. in 1954 and issued in 1956.
 Starting in the mid-1950s, volunteers and health inspectors searched out abandoned refrigerators in order to detach doors and break latches.
 However, these efforts were not entirely effective and children still died inside refrigerators that had not been found and dismantled.